Network Attack: Invisible Network Devices

 In this specific incident, the tool used was the PocketPort2 mobile router from Proxicast.
 The device pair was configured to run in virtual cable mode and to use a private switchboard server to ensure that there will be no traces back to the origin of the attacker.

 Sepio has also been able to detect and mitigate similar types of attacks that were conducted using different tools that acted in a similar manner.
 Examples of such devices are mAP lite and AR150 – both purchased legally from reputable vendors.
+These tools can be adapted for rogue activities, potentially breaching enterprise security measures and circumventing authentication protocols.

 Theoretically, any hardware platform with an operating system and set of drivers that support promiscuous mode and the ability to directly transmit data packets (raw sockets) can be adapted to act as a rogue device.
 Stolen data can be leaked through local storage or an out-of-band communication channel (preferably wireless) without being detected by current network security tools such as IDS and NAC.

-Unraveling Network Attacks Through Hardware Visibility and Policy Enforcement
+Preventing Network Attacks with Hardware Visibility

 This may result in security accidents, such as ransomware attacks, data leakage, etc. In order to address this challenge, ultimate visibility into your Hardware assets is required.
 Regardless of their characteristics and the interface used for connection as attackers.
 Moreover, it is important to be practical and adjust to the dynamic Cybersecurity defenses put in place to block them.
 As well as take advantage of the “blind” spots.
 Mainly through USB Human Interface Device (HID) emulating devices or Physical layer network implants (Bad USB).